fatiando/2023-kegs/extended-abstract/README.md

 Software developed by researchers and industry professionals enable us to process large amount of data, generate visualizations for interpretation, and ultimately to perform inversions to build models of the subsurface.
-All of which are key to improve decision making processes.
+All of which are key to improve decision-making processes.
 Although much of this software was built as in-house tools, the appearance of open-source software for geosciences happened as early as the 70s and 80s.
 Projects like Seismic Unix (Stockwell, 1999) and GMT (Wessel et al., 2019) are